4WD on Seventy-Five Mile Beach, Fraser Island

 What if I get stuck or break down?

-Camping on Fraser Island — what it actually looks like
+Camping on Fraser Island, what it looks like

 Most multi-day tag-along tours set up camp at dedicated sites near 75 Mile Beach or freshwater creeks.
 Swags, tents, and all gear are provided by the operator.
 Meals are cooked on the campfire.
 You'd carry a daypack for swimming and hiking sections, but the heavy camping gear is handled for you.